node-real/js-direct-route/README.md

 4. **Bundle transactions**.
 Multiple transactions are submitted as a bundle, the bundle transactions are all successfully validated on chain in the same block or never included on chain at all.
 5. **Efficiency**.
 MEV extraction is performed without causing unnecessary network or chain congestion.

+## Deposit coinbase contract

+If you want to increase your *Bundle Price*, you can use this contract, which will transfer your provided *BNB* to the coinbase responsible for mining your bundle. please refer the `sendBNBByBundleWithDepositCoinbaseDemo()` in example.go.

+1. mainnet: `0xB3BB00B9785f35D0BE13B2BD91C8e3742D9Ab03a`
+2. testnet: `0xE7febD44315508a1100E1a06701e7e0Ae5e325Bc`

 ## Installation

 ### Node